Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 5) Scalability

-Scalability of the configuration tools is one of the main factors considered by the enterprises before choosing the tool.
+Scalability of the configuration tools is one of the main factors enterprises consider before choosing the tool.

-Chef, Puppet and Ansible are capable of managing large infrastructures while handling the burden in scaling configurations.
+Chef, Puppet, Ansible can manage large infrastructures while handling the burden of scaling configurations.
 However, there is a slight difference between them in terms of scalability owing to the complexity of their configuration language.

 DevOps Tool | Scalability |